-As of June 30, 2 2017
+As of J une 30, 2017

-Actual Pro Forma(1 Pro Forma As Adjusted(2)(3)
+Actual Pro Forma(1) 15.15 Pro Forma As Adjusted(2)(3)

-(in thousands) (unaudited)

-Balance sheet data:
+(in thousands) Balance sheet data: (uı naudited)

-Cash 9 \$ 3,518 \$ \$
+Cash \$ 3,518 \$ 11,518 \$ 37,983

-Working capital (deficit) (877)
+Working capital (deficit) (877) 11,345 37,810

-Total assets 3,977
+Total assets 3,977 11,977 38,155

-Accrued expenses 324
+Accrued expenses 324 324 74

 Related party promissory notes 1,698

-Total liabilities 4,806
+Total liabilities 4,806 584 297

 Convertible preferred stock 1,406

-Total stockholders' (deficit) equity (2,235)
+Total stockholders' (deficit) equity (2,235) 11,393 37,858

-- (1) Pro forma reflects the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into 458,172 shares of our common stock immediately prior to the completion of this offering, which includes 39,914 shares of our Series Seed preferred stock, 215,123 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 203,135 shares of Series A Preferred issued to Sun Pharma in August 2017.
-See the section entitled "Recent Developments". - (2) Pro forma as adjusted reflects the sale of shares of our common stock offered in this offering, assuming an initial public offering price of per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-A share increase in the number of shares offered by us together with a \$1.00 increase in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, would increase each of cash and total stockholders' (deficit) equity by approximately \$ million after deducting underwriting discounts and commissions and any estimated offering price of \$ per share, the midpoint of the initial public offering price range set forth on the cover of this prospectus, would decrease each of cash and total stockholders' (deficit) equity by approximately \$ million after deducting underwriting discounts and commissions and any estimated offering expenses payable by us.
+- (1) Pro forma reflects 130,590 shares of common stock issued to an entity owned and controlled by Daniel S. Janney, a member of our board of directors, in August 2017, as well as the automatic conversion of all outstanding shares of our preferred stock on a one-to-one basis into 2,061,773 shares of our common stock immediately prior to the completion of this offering, which includes 179,613 shares of our Series Seed preferred stock, 968,053 shares of preferred stock we issued in August 2017 upon conversion of our outstanding convertible promissory notes and accrued interest thereon, and 914,107 shares of Series A Preferred issued to Sun Pharma in August 2017.
+See the section entitled "Recent Developments". - (2) Pro forma as adjusted reflects the sale of 3,000,000 shares of our common stock offered in this offering, assuming an initial public offering price of \$10.00 per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$10.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and total stockholders' (deficit) equity by approximately \$2.8 million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A 1.0 million increase in the number of shares offered by us in the assumed initial public offering price of \$10.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would increase the pro forma as adjusted amounts of each of cash and total stockholders' (deficit) equity by approximately \$9.3 million after deducting underwriting discounts and commissions and any estimated offering price of \$10.00 per share, the midpoint of the initial public offering price range set forth on the cover of this prospectus, would decrease the pro forma as adjusted amount of each of cash and total stockholders' (deficit) equity by approximately \$9.3 million after deducting underwriting discounts and commissions and any estimated offering expenses payable by us.